top of page

 • Pelvic Pain: Often the most debilitating, affecting 70-90% of women with endometriosis.

-• Heavy Menstrual Bleeding: Occurring in 50% of cases, this can lead to anemia.
+• Heavy Menstrual Bleeding: Occurring in 50% of cases, this can lead to anaemia.

 • Infertility: Affecting around 30-40% of women diagnosed.